-The value in being a research-driven organization is that we practice evidence-based medicine and our patients are afforded with access to the most advanced technologies that may not otherwise be available for clinical use at the time.
+The value of being a research-driven organization is that we practice evidence-based medicine and our patients are afforded access to the most advanced technologies that may not otherwise be available for clinical use at the time.
 BNA patients are offered to participate in studies evaluating the newest devices and treatment methods, including stem cell therapy, laser-assisted minimally invasive spine surgeries, dynamic motion stabilization systems, cervical and lumbar artificial discs.

 Following is a list of published clinical research conducted by BNA physicians:

 Unplanned 30-Day Readmission Rates After Spine Surgery in a Community-Based Hospital Setting

 Villavicencio AT, Rajpal S, Nelson EL, Avoian S, Burneikiene S.

 OBJECTIVE: Unplanned readmissions after spinal surgery adversely affect not only healthcare costs but also the quality of delivered care.
 The primary objective of this study was to identify the rates and predicting factors of unplanned 30-day readmissions at a community-based hospital.

 METHODS: This study is a retrospective review of a single-center community-based hospital administrative and clinical records identifying unplanned readmissions.
 Risk factors for readmissions due to surgical site infections, pain, medical vs. procedure-related complications, and the number of readmissions were studied using multiple logistic regression analysis.